longevitywatch

 Does your brain age faster than the rest of your body?

-What does smoking do to your brain as you age?
+What does air pollution do to your brain in the long term?

 Related research